charlesreiss/cs3130-website/assignments.md

 This page lists all lab and homework assignments.
 There are also [quizzes]({{site.quiz_site}}){:target="_top"} before and after each week of lecture.

-Labs are due by the end of the day (11:59pm Eastern Time) unless otherwise noted.
+Labs which allow submission are due by 8:59am the following morning unless otherwise noted.
+Labs which do not allow submission must be completed in the lab time
+(or some special arrangement made with the instructors) unless otherwise noted.

 Homeworks are due at 1:59pm Eastern Time (before the first lab) unless otherwise noted.